boxyhq/jackson/README.md

 The response returns a JSON with `client_id` and `client_secret` that can be stored against your tenant and product for a more secure OAuth 2.0 flow.
 If you do not want to store the `client_id` and `client_secret` you can alternatively use `client_id=tenant=<tenantID>&product=<productID>` and any arbitrary value for `client_secret` when setting up the OAuth 2.0 flow.
 Additionally a `provider` attribute is also returned which indicates the domain of your Identity Provider.

-#### 2.1 SAML GET config API
+#### 2.1 SAML get config API

 This endpoint can be used to return metadata about an existing SAML config.
 This can be used to check and display the details to your customers.
-You can use either `clientID` and `clientSecret` combination or `tenant` and `product` combination.
+You can use either `clientID` or `tenant` and `product` combination.

 ```
-curl --location --request GET 'http://localhost:6000/api/v1/saml/config' \
+curl --location --request POST 'http://localhost:6000/api/v1/saml/config/get' \
 --header 'Authorization: Api-Key <Jackson API Key>' \
 --header 'Content-Type: application/x-www-form-urlencoded' \
 --data-urlencode 'tenant=boxyhq.com' \